nuts-foundation/nuts-specification/rfc/rfc011-verifiable-credential.md

 A VC specification MUST specify how a VC is issued and who may issue it.
 It MUST specify which protocols and standards are used in obtaining the VC.
 It MUST specify where it MAY be stored and if it's distributed to others in some way.
 It MUST specify any requirements for the holder.
 It MUST specify if VCs or other credentials are required in order to obtain the VC.
-It MUST specify the content-type `type` selector
+It MUST specify the content-type `type` selector.

 ### 4.3 Supported proofs